Heads up one-on-one poker

 I am greatly looking forward to these decentralised poker platforms but I will only play heads up.

-I also think bitcoin poker industry leaders like Nitrogen (review) and Fortunejack (review) should be doing more to stop collusion by encourage honest heads up play, an option which is often unavailable to bitcoin poker players.
+I also think bitcoin poker industry leaders like Nitrogen (review) (UK and Costa Rican punters must use a VPN) and Fortunejack (review) should be doing more to stop collusion by encourage honest heads up play, an option which is often unavailable to bitcoin poker players.